maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 which takes the castring $ex, and surrounds it by strings depending on whether we want an inline or displayed equation.
 Similar to the translator function...

+## Some miscellaneous things Tim wants to do

+* Making an answer test should be like interaction elements.
+We should return an answer test object, not a controller object.
+* $at->get_at_mark() really ought to be $at->matches(), since that is how it is used.
+* Finish renaming interaction elements to input elements.
+* Finish cleaning up stack_utils.

 ## Languages